Petco Text Logo

 Please note that the product information displayed is provided by manufacturers, suppliers and other third parties and is not independently verified by Petco.

-Your cat may be getting older, but the need for love and interaction doesn't change.
-That's why Hill's Science Diet Senior Adult 11+ dry cat food supports healthy aging during the golden years.
-This mature cat food made with natural ingredients helps keep older cats agile and more alert and contains a special blend of prebiotic fibers and antioxidants, ActivBiome+ Multi-Benefit, to support digestion, immune system and organ health.
-Optimal levels of key nutrients to support eye, heart, kidney & joint health while lean muscles are supported with high-quality protein.
+Hill's Science Diet Adult 11+ dry cat food supports healthy aging during the golden years.
+Contains a special ingredient blend to help keep older cats agile, more alert & interactive.
+Contains ActivBiome+ Multi-Benefit, a special blend of prebiotic fibers and antioxidants to support digestion, immune system and organ healthn Optimal levels of key nutrients to support eye, heart, kidney & joint healthn Lean muscles supported with high-quality protein.

 • - Lean muscles supported with high-quality protein